codethesaurus/docs/docs/install/install-ct-docker.md

 Next, you will need to build and run the app inside a container.
 Follow these steps:

-Note: If you run any of these `docker` commands and it says you don't have permission, you will need to open a Windows Command Prompt or PowerShell session with administrator privledges, or type `sudo` before each command for Mac or Linux.
+Note: If you run any of these `docker` commands and it says you don't have permission, you will need to open a Windows Command Prompt or PowerShell session with administrator privileges, or type `sudo` before each command for Mac or Linux.

 1. Build the Docker image using the Dockerfile:

    `docker build -t ct-image .`

-1. Then, run the Docker container by using the image that you've just created.
+2. Then, run the Docker container by using the image that you've just created.
 If you want it to run in the background:

    ``docker run --name ct-container -dti -p 8000:8000 -v `pwd`:/code ct-image``